-Rationale and Context
+3.2.1 Rationale and Context

-Article 31 of the Revised Charter provides that 'everyone has the right to housing' and that action should be taken '(1) to promote access to housing of an adequate standard (2) to prevent and reduce homelessness with a view to its gradual elimination and (3) to make the price of housing accessible to those without adequate resources'.
+- Article 31 of the Revised Charter provides that 'everyone has the right to housing' and that action should be taken '(1) to promote access to housing of an adequate standard (2) to prevent and reduce homelessness with a view to its gradual elimination and (3) to make the price of housing accessible to those without adequate resources'.
 However, Ireland has opted out of the most relevant of these articles, Article 31 on the right to housing.
-Ireland, as a result, is not bound by this Article.

-As set out at 3.1 Green Party Housing Policy, October 2018: The rights under the Revised Charter of relevance to housing are, in summary:

-- the right to social security (Article 12). - the right of persons with disabilities to independence, social integration and participation in the life of the community (Article 15). - the right of the family to social, legal and economic protection to ensure its full development (Article 16).
+Ireland, as a result, is not bound by this Article. - As set out at 3.1 Green Party Housing Policy, October 2018: The rights under the Revised Charter of relevance to housing are, in summary: o the right to social security (Article 12). o the right of persons with disabilities to independence, social integration and participation in the life of the community (Article 15). o the right of the family to social, legal and economic protection to ensure its full o the right of elderly persons to social protection Article 23), the right to protection against poverty and social exclusion (Article 30); and o the right to housing (Article 31).